Describe A Time When You Were Stuck In A Traffic Jam: IELTS Speaking Cue Card

 How do you feel about living in a big city like Mumbai compared to your village?

-What challenges have you faced while studying in Mumbai?
+What challenges have you faced while adapting to life in Mumbai?

-How has your family supported you in your journey to becoming a marine nurse?
+How has your family's support influenced your journey to becoming a marine nurse?

 Band 5-6